The Waco, TX investor market combines central texas metro with magnolia/gaines effect with South regional dynamics.

 Dominant property types in Waco include SFR.

-Top DSCR lenders for Waco
+DSCR lenders active in Waco

 Lima One Capital is one of the deepest non-QM lenders in the country with a full product suite spanning fix-and-flip, BRRRR, rental, and new construction.
 Particularly strong on the rental refi exit, which makes them a one-stop shop for BRRRR strategies.